 Special Topic: The Art of Revision|

 Revision is considered the final stage of writing, but what is it, exactly?
 What does the process entail?
 What constitutes a revision?
 How do other writers revise?
 And what are the rules writers can follow to make revision a cornerstone of their writing process?
-Students will find out in this class.
+You'll find out in this class.
 Revision, simply, is not correction.
 Revision is not changing "red" to "crimson" or running your spell checker.
 Revision is a change in your point-of-view.
-This class's goal is to help students learn how to change their writing point of view.
-Specifically, students will learn how to read critically, articulate criticism constructively, define uniqueness in both their own writing and others', and self-edit and revise.
+This class's goal is to help you learn how to change your writing point-of-view.
+Specifically, you'll learn how to read critically, articulate criticism constructively, define uniqueness in both your own writing and others', and self-edit and revise.
 This course is especially designed for students who have previous experience in creative writing.

 ||Gen Ed Area Dept: